European Union (EU) – Export requirements for highly refined products

 It is the responsibility of the exporter to ensure that the issued certificate meets the requirements of the entry border control post (BCP)/member state of destination in terms of official language.

-As a manufacturer/exporter and in order to facilitate the certification process, it is important that you are familiar with the content of parts I and II of the EU model certificates.
+In order to facilitate the certification process, it is important that the manufacturer/ exporter is familiar with the content of parts I and II of the EU model certificate.

 The export certificate will be issued through TRACES.
 The applicant must select the EU model certificate that corresponds to the product intended for export and complete Part I. Note that the applicant is responsible for the details entered in Part I of the certificate.
 In addition, the applicant will need to include the EU reference IMSOC number (Box I.2.a of Part I of the certificate) with their export request in order for the CFIA to retrieve the certificate in TRACES.